Mayank0875/DSA-Problem/P34/problem34/problem.md

 ## Description

-Find the median element when the numbers in an n * n addition table are sorted in increasing order.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
 It is assumed that n is odd.

-The n * n addition table is defined such that the element at row i and column j is (i+1) + (j+1), for i, j from 0 to n-1.
-For example, for n=3, the table is:
+For example, the 3 * 3 multiplication table is as follows:
-    [[2, 3, 4], [3, 4, 5], [4, 5, 6]]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The numbers in increasing order are [2,3,3,4,4,4,5,5,6], so the median is 4.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples